Facts & Figures

 Queen Lane Campus – The Drexel University College of Medicine is in East Falls, a largely residential section of Philadelphia that's only 15 minutes from the attractions of Center City.

-- Drexel Sacramento – Our newest location in downtown Sacramento, California, offers the opportunity to complete graduate coursework with a combination of classroom and online courses.
+- Drexel Sacramento – Our location in downtown Sacramento, California offers the opportunity to complete graduate coursework with a combination of classroom and online courses.
 This location also offers a bachelor's degree completion program in Business Administration.